WiIIiam278/HuskTowns/docs/Getting-Started.md

 ### 4.4 Town plots
 To make or manage a town plot claim, you must be standing in it.

-To make a town plot from a regular claim, use `/town plot`.
-You can then add someone to the plot with `/town plot add <player>`.
+To make a town plot from a regular claim, use `/town plot` and members will then be able to use `/plot claim` to claim the plot while it is vacant.
+Alternatively, you can assign someone to the plot with `/town plot add <player>`.
 Note the `<player>` does not actually have to be a town member.
 Players added to a plot have full access to build within it.

 You can designate someone as a "manager" of a town plot, which will let them add others to the plot as well using the previously mentioned command.
 You can do this with `/town plot add <player> manager`.